evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 # Results

 This section presents the current results out of phase 1 (collaborating vantage points) testing.
-About 11,400 packets were sent between all pairs of vantage points with a hop-limit between from 1 to the number of hops between the two vantage points and for all the extension headers described in {{tested_eh}}.
+Probe packets were sent between all pairs of vantage points with a hop-limit between from 1 to the number of hops between the two vantage points and for all the extension headers described in {{tested_eh}}.

 ## Routing Header